NHLI Foundation Pilot Awards

 • Lay summary – this section should explain your research project to non-experts in the field rather than researchers and professionals.
 It should be written in plain English and avoid the use of jargon and technical terms.
 Useful guidance on writing a lay summary can be found here.

 • Financial justification of costs and value for money.

 • You should provide a justification of each cost being requested and explain how you have sought best value.
 If a visit is proposed, please ensure costs requested are as per the College’s expenses policy.
 Failure to provide justification or supply screenshots as appropriate will score 0.

 • Line manager supporting statement.

 • Your line manager should provide you support in your application and explain why you should be selected.

-Printed copies are not required but your line manager must be copied in the application email submission.
+Printed copies are not required but your line manager must provide a statement of support and attached to the application.
 Late, incorrect or incomplete applications will not be considered under any circumstances.